DaCoolOne/CS3800-project/README.md

 Some of the registers have special meanings:

-Reg 0x00 -> Page stack size.
+Reg 0x10 -> Page stack size.

-Reg 0x01 -> Stack size.
+Reg 0x11 -> Stack size.

-Reg 0x02 -> EXT_BUFFER_IN, most recently read word from ext buffer.
+Reg 0x12 -> EXT_BUFFER_IN, most recently read word from ext buffer.

-Reg 0x03 -> EXT_BUFFER_OUT, word to be written to EXT file.
+Reg 0x13 -> EXT_BUFFER_OUT, word to be written to EXT file.

-Reg 0x04 -> ALU status register.
+Reg 0x14 -> ALU status register.

-Reg 0x05 -> Number of external devices.
+Reg 0x15 -> Number of external devices.

+Reg 0x16 -> The most recent instruction executed in user mode.
+This is useful for times when a user command triggers some interrupt that causes the instruction to fail (e.g, bad memory access).
+The kernel can take steps to remedy this failure and return the program's execution so that it attempts the instruction again (and hopefully doesn't fail this time).

-Reg 0xFF -> Always 0xFF.
+Reg 0xFF -> A virtual register that is always 0xFF.
 Writing to this register is a NOP.

 ## Bytecode.
 A word is an 8 bit op code followed by an 8 bit specifier and an optional 16 bit address or value.